bradietilley/pest-stories/docs/actions/order.md

 $e->getOrder(); // 6
 ```

-You may specify multiple tasks or actions with the same order.
+You may specify multiple actions or actions with the same order.